Quantitative analysis (finance): Risk management

 and, as below, assessment of the models used by the bank's various divisions.

 Innovation

-In the aftermath of the financial crisis[which one?], there surfaced the recognition that quantitative valuation methods were generally too narrow in their approach.
+After the 2008 financial crisis, there surfaced the recognition that quantitative valuation methods were generally too narrow in their approach.
 An agreed upon fix adopted by numerous financial institutions has been to improve collaboration.

 Model validation

 Model validation (MV) takes the models and methods developed by front office, library, and modeling quantitative analysts and determines their validity and correctness; see model risk.

 The MV group might well be seen as a superset of the quantitative operations in a financial institution, since it must deal with new and advanced models and trading techniques from across the firm.

 Post crisis, regulators now typically talk directly to the quants in the middle office - such as the model validators - and since profits highly depend on the regulatory infrastructure, model validation has gained in weight and importance with respect to the quants in the front office.

 Before the crisis however, the pay structure in all firms was such that MV groups struggle to attract and retain adequate staff, often with talented quantitative analysts leaving at the first opportunity.

 This gravely impacted corporate ability to manage model risk, or to ensure that the positions being held were correctly valued.

 An MV quantitative analyst would typically earn a fraction of quantitative analysts in other groups with similar length of experience.
 In the years following the crisis, as mentioned, this has changed.